Can you develop PTSD from narcissistic abuse?

-Victims of Narcissistic abuse almost always leave the relationship with PTSD and/or C-PTSD.
+Victims of narcissistic abuse generally leave their toxic relationships with PTSD and C-PTSD.
 These acronyms stand for Post-Traumatic Stress Disorder and Complex Post Traumatic Stress Disorder.

 PTSD results from experiencing a devastatingly stressful event or series of events.
 C-PTSD is similar, resulting from persistent psychological trauma within an environment in which the victim believes there’s no possibility of escape.
-There is a perceived sense of helplessness and one’s sense of self is annihilated.
+There is a perceived sense of helplessness and one’s sense of self is annihilated over time.

 In addition to the above scenario, Judy endured a physical assault by the Narcissist and witnessed him hurt her pet.
 She has PTSD from these events.